 2023 stats: 48 rec, 668 yards, 4 TD, 14.1 avg

 Travis Hunter arrived on the national stage in Week 1 when he put on a two-way show in Colorado’s victory over TCU.
-However, at 6-foot-1 and 185 lbs, it’s impossible for him to play receiver and cornerback at a high FBS level for 12-plus games.
+However, at 6-foot-1 and a generous 185 lbs, he can’t play receiver and cornerback at a high FBS level for 12-plus games.

 In nine games this season, Hunter had 49 receptions for 614 yards and four touchdowns on offense and recorded 31 tackles, three interceptions, and five pass breakups on defense.